How to Apply for Financial Aid

 After you apply for federal student aid, you’ll receive a Student Aid Report (SAR).
 Your SAR contains the information reported on your FAFSA and usually includes your Expected Family Contribution (EFC), an index used to determine your eligibility for federal student aid.
 Review your SAR information and make any corrections or changes necessary.
 Designate SFAI as a recipient of the processed FAFSA information by providing our school code, 003948.

 Approximately 30% of all FAFSA applicants are randomly selected for a verification process.
-If you are selected, SFAI’s Financial Aid Office will request the Dependent Student Verification form or the Independent Student Verification form, along with other supporting documents, to complete the process.
+If you are selected, SFAI’s Financial Aid Office will request additional information, along with other supporting documents, to complete the process.

 Important: Financial aid is awarded for one year only.
 You must reapply each year by completing the renewal FAFSA.